LuckyJunjie/requirement-interpreter/README.md

 ## Syntax

-A `grammarkdown` grammar file uses significant whitespace in the form of line terminators and indentation.
+A `requirement-interpreter` interpreter file uses significant whitespace in the form of line terminators and indentation.
 Tab (ASCII 0x9) characters are preferred, however using multiple spaces for indentation is supported as long as all nested elements have the same amount of leading whitespace.

 #### Productions